Fuchida/bishop/README.md

 5. API docs can be found here http://localhost/redoc, currently only basic features are available.
    - Create or update metadata given an existing key
    - Retrieve metadata payload given a specific key
-   - Delete metadata given a specific key [ TODO ]
+   - Delete metadata given a specific key

 ## API Examples
 A couple examples of the available endpoints.